prof-welch-psu-ist/pa0-git-sdlc/README.md

 # `git`, the SDLC, and TDD -- oh my!

 In this initial "pseudo-ish" :-) programming assignment, you'll practice debugging, test driven-development (TDD), and generally familiarize yourself in working with git and the terminal.
-I strongly recommend starting on this early in the event that you encounter process related issues -- such as commiting and/or pushing your work.
+I  recommend starting on this early in the event that you encounter process related issues -- such as commiting and/or pushing your work.

 This is to say: give yourself time to reach out to me or one of the course LAs/IAs/TAs.